formulaicgame/fmc/README.md

 Mods are plain rust crates, and can be found at [crates.io](https://crates.io/search?q=fmc_) by searching for `fmc_`
 To develop your own mod, see the [example mod](examples/server_mod).

+**Windows users**: Follow these [instructions](https://rust-lang.github.io/rustup/installation/windows-msvc.html#installing-only-the-required-components-optional) if you don't already have rust installed.
+If you are uncomfortable with this you should avoid modding until we figure out a way to do it automatically.

 ## Build client from source
 ```
 git clone https://github.com/formulaicgame/fmc